 While the hotel stood empty, tales of a loud cry emanating from within the building at night strengthened the belief that the place is haunted.
 Additionally, the road leading up to the building has been the site of numerous mudslides and accidents, which some believed were a sign of further paranormal activity.

-Alleged hauntings aside, when the hotel was still open for business, guests often found themselves involved in police investigations of deaths at the falls, which hurt the hotel’s reputation as well.
+Alleged hauntings aside, when Hotel Del Salto was still open for business, guests often found themselves involved in police investigations of deaths at the falls, which hurt the hotel’s reputation as well.

 According to Express, tourists are still warned to stay close to the property at night, lest they fall off the edge by mistake.
 Some visitors have even fallen off the balcony — whether intentionally or not remains unknown.